Cleaning up your Anki deck with Claude Code

 My terrible cards

-Or, my personal favourite:
+And finally, my favourite:

 Finding your bad cards